 - 1. Modification of case reports shall only be made when authorized by a supervisor. - (c) Providing members of the Department with access to case reports when needed for investigation or court proceedings. - (d) Maintaining compliance with federal, state, and local regulations regarding reporting requirements of crime statistics.
 This includes reporting statistical data to the California Department of Justice (DOJ) for: - 1.
-All officer-involved shootings and incidents involving use of force resulting in serious bodily injury (Government Code § 12525.2). - Suspected hate crimes (Penal Code § 13023). - 3.
-Complaints of racial bias against officers (Penal Code § 13012; Penal Code § 13020). - 4.
-Civilian complaints made against officers (Penal Code § 832.5; Penal Code § 13012). - Stop data required by Government Code § 12525.5 and 11 CCR 999.226. - (a) The reported information must not contain personally identifiable information of the person stopped or other information exempt from disclosure pursuant to Government Code § 12525.5 (11 CCR 999.228). - 6.
-Anti-reproductive rights crime information required by Penal Code § 13777. - (e) Maintaining compliance with federal, state, and local regulations regarding criminal history reports and auditing. - (f) Identifying missing case reports and notifying the responsible employee's supervisor. - (g) Updating the Automated Firearms System to reflect any firearms relinquished to the Department and the subsequent disposition to the DOJ pursuant to Penal Code § 34010 (Penal Code § 29810). - (h) Entering into the Automated Firearms System information about each firearm that has been reported stolen, lost, found, recovered, held for safekeeping, surrendered in relation to a private party firearms transaction or registration, relinquished pursuant to a court order, or under observation, within seven calendar days of the precipitating event (Penal Code § 11108.2). - (i) Maintaining compliance with the state and DOJ reporting requirements regarding the number of transfers of individuals to immigration authorities and offenses that allowed for the transfers (Government Code § 7284.6(c)(2)). - (j) Transmitting data to the Joint Regional Information Exchange System on any suspected multi-mission extremist crimes.
+All officer-involved shootings and incidents involving use of force resulting in serious bodily injury (Government Code § 12525.2). - Suspected hate crimes (Penal Code § 13023). - Complaints of racial bias against officers (Penal Code § 13012; Penal Code § 13020). - 4.
+Civilian complaints made against officers (Penal Code § 832.5; Penal Code § 13012). - 5.
+Stop data required by Government Code § 12525.5 and 11 CCR 999.226. - (a) The reported information must not contain personally identifiable information of the person stopped or other information exempt from disclosure pursuant to Government Code § 12525.5 (11 CCR 999.228). - 6.
+Anti-reproductive rights crime information required by Penal Code § 13777. - (e) Maintaining compliance with federal, state, and local regulations regarding criminal history reports and auditing. - (f) Identifying missing case reports and notifying the responsible employee's supervisor. - (g) Updating the Automated Firearms System to reflect any firearms relinquished to the Department and the subsequent disposition to the California DOJ pursuant to Penal Code § 34010 (Penal Code § 29810). - (h) Entering into the Automated Firearms System information about each firearm that has been reported stolen, lost, found, recovered, held for safekeeping, surrendered in relation to a private party firearms transaction or registration, relinquished pursuant to a court order, or under observation, within seven calendar days of the precipitating event (Penal Code § 11108.2). - (i) Entering into the California DOJ automated property system descriptions of serialized property, or non-serialized property that has been uniquely inscribed, which has been reported stolen, lost, found, recovered, held for safekeeping, or under observation (Penal Code § 11108). - (j) Maintaining compliance with quarterly California DOJ reporting requirements regarding the department's efforts to verify an individual listed in the Armed and Prohibited Persons System (APPS) is no longer in possession of a firearm (Penal Code § 29813). - (k) Maintaining compliance with the state and California DOJ reporting requirements regarding the number of transfers of individuals to immigration authorities and offenses that allowed for the transfers (Government Code § 7284.6(c)(2)).

+(I) Transmitting data to the Joint Regional Information Exchange System on any suspected multi-mission extremist crimes.